Review was updated on 1 March 2021

 Foxtel Now vs Netflix and Stan

-With so many streaming options around these days looking for your subscription, how does Foxtel Now compare to the more traditional services such ass Stan and Netflix?
-Well, for starters, Foxtel Now isn’t just an on-demand streaming service, but also a live-channel streaming TV service.
+With so many streaming options around these days looking for your subscription, how does Foxtel Now compare to the more traditional services such as Stan and Netflix?
+Well, for starters, Foxtel Now isn’t just an on-demand streaming service – its mainly geared towards streaming live channels.
 That means you can literally “tune in” to the channels in your chosen packs and watch them in high definition, just as you would on a Foxtel iQ box.
 Live channels are still important to a huge number of people, and Foxtel Now delivers them.
-Alongside that, there’s premium content on Foxtel Now you can’t find anywhere else – including, of course, the legendary HBO library, the home of Game of Thrones and much more.

 Compatible Devices and Apps